ajoberstar/reckon/README.md

   // omit this to use the default of 'minor' defaultInferredScope = 'patch'

+  // omit to use default remote
+  remote = 'other-remote'

   // omit this to use the default of parsing tag names of the form 1.2.3 or v1.2.3
   // this is a String to Optional<Version> function